 While this is one of the few times a Watterson character has reappeared in the comic pages, the artist himself has had work in newspapers since his retirement.
 In 2015 Watterson did four unannounced guest strips on Stephan Pastis’s comic Pearls Before Swine.
 Much like today’s surprise Bloom County strip, Watterson’s work on Pearls Before Swine wasn’t promoted until after all the comics were released.

-remains one of the finest series in the history of the funny pages, and while it’s easy to miss the characters, you have to respect Watterson’s stance on not cashing in with merch and movies.
+Calvin and Hobbes remains one of the finest series in the history of the funny pages, and while it’s easy to miss the characters, you have to respect Watterson’s stance on not cashing in with merch and movies.
 For far too long that meant no more Calvin and Hobbes.
 If this is the last time down memory lane, we’re grateful.
 But we’d be lying if we said this didn’t give us hope that maybe someday we’ll get to see Hobbes have one last curtain call too.